Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 ### Game Section

 The game section will fetch data from opentdb.com's database in order to populate the question and answer area.
 I have created js functions to randomise the answers for each question and opentdb keeps track of the number of questions answered.
-A progress bar will also provide visual feedback to the user to see how many question are left.
+For the player, A progress bar and question counter will provide visual feedback to the user to see how many question are left.
+The players score will also appear in a counter in the HUD section.
+Each time the player answers a question it will move onto the next question and the HUD elements will update accordingly.
+Players also have the option to restart the game should they choose by clicking a button beneath the game answer area.

+### Final Scores Section

+Once the game concludes the player is brought to the end game page where they are notified of how many answers they got right.
+It then provides a form box for the player to enter a username.
+The "Save" button wont function until an input has been made into the form.
+The social media links and challenge statements also return to encourage users to share the game with friends.

 ## Features to be Implemented